 Use the selection tools to help build your custom map

 If you’re using the custom map tools on this site, you can use these selection tools (including the radius option) to get the list of ZIP Codes or Counties you need to build your Google Sheet!
 Just use the purple button you see in the mapBuilder below the map to go into selection mode.

 The list of ZIP Codes you select will appear below the map in Google Sheets-friendly format, ready to be Copy / Pasted:

-I’m sure you see the versatility in how you can use these new drawing tools to select map features to your heart’s content.
+I’m sure you see the versatility in how you can use these new selection tools to select map features to your heart’s content.
 Feel free to share the ways you’ve made use of the tools in the comments box below.